Patricia O'Callaghan

 Patricia Mary O'Callaghan (born October 2, 1970) is a classically trained Canadian singer.
 She is a soprano who has built an international reputation as a performer of contemporary opera, early 20th-century cabaret music and the songs of Leonard Cohen.

-She trained as an opera singer after being unable as a teenager to decide whether to become a rockstar or a nun and JazzTimes magazine has labelled her "the stunning Canadian chanteuse with the chilling soprano voice".
+O'Callaghan trained as an opera singer after being unable as a teenager to decide whether to become a rockstar or a nun and JazzTimes magazine has labelled her "the stunning Canadian chanteuse with the chilling soprano voice".

 Early life

 Of Irish Catholic heritage, O'Callaghan was born in Dryden, Ontario, and spent her childhood in Iroquois Falls and other northern Canadian towns.
 She says that it was while she was an exchange student in Mexico that she decided that rather than becoming "either a rockstar or a nun" she would combine both these ambitions by becoming an opera singer.
 Her first voice teacher was Rosanne Simunovic of the Timmins Youth Singers.
 She went on to study music at the University of Toronto and The Banff Centre in Alberta.